 Eastern or Western Armenian?

 Armenian is the official language in Armenia and Nagorno-Karabakh.
-As well, it is spoken in several other countries, including Russia, Ukraine, Turkey, Iran, Cyprus, Poland, and Romania.
-There is also a significant number of Armenians in the United States, although a precise number is not known.
+It is spoken in several other countries, including Russia, Ukraine, Turkey, Iran, Cyprus, Poland, and Romania.
+There is also a significant number of Armenians in the United States, although the precise number is unknown.

 Comments